Chapter 07 – The rainbow train: high-speed, high-death

-How convenient that they all stood so close to each other.
+How convenient that they all stand so close to each other.
 This will be over in seconds.

 She pushed her elbow into the next agent’s face and sent him flying.
-The third agent evaded his comrade’s falling body, but that allowed Ragna to headbutt into that of her opponent.
-The next one opted for an electric taser, but Ragna had rammed her knee into her stomach.
-She groaned, and holding abdomen, she went down.
+The third agent evaded his comrade’s falling body, but that allowed Ragna to dive her head into her opponent’s.
+The next one pulled an electric taser from her jacket.
+Ragna rammed her knee into her stomach.
+The agent groaned, and holding her abdomen, she went down.
 Ragna looked around.
 Behind the wagon’s glass door, she saw the next group of agents arriving and behind them another.

 “How many are there?
-When did they border the train?”
+When did the IBV border the train?”

 “What are you doing?”
 Ragna asked.
-She heard shots clank against the thorn wall.
+Shots clank against the thorn wall.